BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 ## Run-time monitoring ESP32 signals

-**Example 12 - oscilloscope - see the signals the way ESP32 sees them through Web interface**
+**Oscilloscope - see the signals the way ESP32 sees them through Web interface**

 ESP32 oscilloscope is web based application included in Esp32_web_ftp_telnet_server_template.
 It is accessible through web browser once oscilloscope.html is uploaded to ESP32 (with FTP).
 ESP32 Oscilloscope is using WebSockets to exchange measured signal values between ESP32 and web browser.